-- The presence of the WTG and OSP foundations and the associated scour protection, along with cable protection measures used where cable burial is not possible, will lead to a change from a sedimentary habitat to one characterised by hard substrate.
-This will be a long-term habitat loss for the 35-year design life duration of the Proposed Development (Offshore) and is therefore considered to be an impact associated with the operational phase of the Proposed Development (Offshore) and potentially beyond.
+- 4.7.2.2 The presence of the WTG and OSP foundations and the associated scour protection, along with cable protection measures used where cable burial is not possible, will lead to a change from a sedimentary habitat to one characterised by hard substrate.
+This will be a long-term habitat loss for the 35-year design life duration of Caledonia North and is therefore considered to be an impact associated with the operational phase of Caledonia North and potentially beyond.
 It is assessed here as habitat loss and a potential adverse effect due to the potential shift in the baseline condition and loss of soft sediment substrate.
 However, it is noted that this is also habitat change which could have associated potential beneficial effects, providing new habitats for different faunal assemblage to colonise, resulting in a likely increase in biodiversity and biomass. - 4.7.2.3 Table 4-20 identifies the foundation, scour and cable protection footprint.
-The total habitat loss arising from these components would be 9.41km2, which equates to approximately 1.54% of the subtidal habitat within the site boundary of the Proposed Development (Offshore). - 4.7.2.4 If the Proposed Development (Offshore) was to comprise floating elements, dynamic inter-array cables and mooring lines are predicted to have a strimming effect on the seabed which could lead to seabed change.
-This will either be a long-term habitat loss (for the 35-year lifetime) or a permanent change and is therefore considered an impact of the operational phase of the Proposed Development (Offshore) and potentially beyond.
-However, as outlined in Table 4-20, the worst-case scenario for long-term habitat loss/alteration is considered to be the presence of bottom-fixed foundations, scour and cable protection.

-- 4.7.2.5 While the impact could comprise a permanent change in seabed habitat within the footprint of the structures, scour protection and cable protection, the footprint of the area affected would be highly localised.
+The total habitat loss arising from these components would be 5.11km, which equates to approximately 0.81% of the subtidal habitat within the site boundary of Caledonia North. - 4.7.2.4 While the impact will be locally significant and comprise a permanent change in seabed habitat within the footprint of the structures, scour protection and cable protection, the footprint of the area affected is highly localised.
 A change of the subtidal sediment to rock or artificial hard substratum would alter the character of the biotopes leading to reclassification and the loss of the sedimentary community.
 As the soft sediment habitats and characterising biotopes are common and widespread through the wider region, the loss of these habitats represents a minor loss/divergence from baseline conditions.
-The magnitude is therefore assessed to be low for undesignated seabed. - 4.7.2.6 The Caledonia OECC crosses the Southern Trench MPA, where cable protection could be required.
-If cable protection is required for the portion of the offshore export cable that overlaps with the MPA, it will represent an area less than 0.01% of the whole MPA.
+The magnitude is therefore assessed to be low for undesignated seabed. - 4.7.2.5 The Caledonia North OECC crosses the Southern Trench MPA, where cable protection could be required.
+If cable protection is required for the portion of the export cable that overlaps with the MPA, it will represent an area less than 0.01% of the whole MPA.
 This disturbance will therefore only occur at highly localised scale and transport processes are expected to not be affected.
 The magnitude of this receptor has therefore also been assessed as low.

-4.7.2.7 All benthic receptors identified within the site boundary have been assessed according to the MarESA criteria as having no resistance to long-term habitat loss/alteration, with recovery assessed as very low.
+4.7.2.6 All benthic receptors identified within the site boundary have been assessed according to the MarESA criteria as having no resistance to long-term habitat loss/alteration, with recovery assessed as very low.
 The sensitivity of subtidal receptors is therefore considered to be at worst-case high according to the EIA assessment values.

-- 4.7.2.8 A change of subtidal biotopes to artificial rock or hard substrate would alter the character of the biotope leading to reclassification and the loss of the sedimentary community.
+- 4.7.2.7 A change of subtidal biotopes to artificial rock or hard substrate would alter the character of the biotope leading to reclassification and the loss of the sedimentary community.
 However, while the impact will be locally significant and comprise a long-term or permanent change in seabed habitat within the footprint of the structure and scour and cable protection, the footprint of the area affected is highly localised.
-Furthermore, as the habitats and characterising biotopes are common and widespread throughout the wider region, the loss of these habitats is considered to be a minor loss. - 4.7.2.9 Overall, it is predicted that the sensitivity of the benthic subtidal receptors located across the benthic ecology study area to long-term habitat loss/alteration is at worst-case High according to the MarESA assessments, and the magnitude of the effect is Low.
+Furthermore, as the habitats and characterising biotopes are common and widespread throughout the wider region, the loss of these habitats is considered to be a minor loss. - 4.7.2.8 Overall, it is predicted that the sensitivity of the benthic subtidal receptors located across the benthic ecology study area to long-term habitat loss/alteration is at worst-case High according to the MarESA assessments, and the magnitude of the effect is Low.
 Therefore, the significance of the residual effect of temporary habitat disturbance is assessed to be Minor and Not Significant in EIA terms.